Honoring the past and safeguarding the future of Grand Staircase-Escalante National Monument through science, conservation, and education.

 - Ability to identify native trees and shrubs from non-native woody species and train staff and conservation corps members to also identify these species to avoid damaging non-target species while completing treatments using herbicide near waterways.

-- Assist Field Supervisor in conducting Rapid Monitoring assessments including native and nonnative plant assessments, photo point documentation, and evaluation of restoration goals as outlined in the ERWP Monitoring & Maintenance Plan.
+- Assist Field Supervisor in conducting Rapid Monitoring assessments including native and nonnative plant surveys, photo point documentation, and evaluation of restoration goals as outlined in the ERWP Monitoring & Maintenance Plan.

-- Adhere to GSEP Vehicle Policies, drive a 4-wheel drive vehicle over rough and variable terrain, provide vehicle logs & monthly maintenance checks, service vehicles as needed, and respond to vehicle issues in a timely manner.
+- Adhere to GSEP vehicle policies, drive a 4-wheel drive vehicle over rough and variable terrain, provide vehicle logs & monthly maintenance checks, service vehicles as needed, and respond to vehicle issues in timely manner.

 - Communicate with Conservation Programs Manager and other GSEP staff about difficulties and accomplishments.